Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Abstract

 \section{Abstract}

-Establishing quantitative adiabaticity criteria at finite temperature remains substantially less developed than in the pure-state setting, despite the fact that realistic quantum systems are never at absolute zero.
-Here we derive rigorous bounds on the Hilbert--Schmidt fidelity between mixed states by combining a mixed-state quantum speed limit with mixed-state fidelity susceptibility within the Liouville space formulation of quantum mechanics.
-Applied to protocols that drive an initial Gibbs state toward a quasi-Gibbs target, these bounds yield an explicit threshold driving rate for the onset of nonadiabaticity.
-For a broad class of local Hamiltonians in gapped phases, we show that, in the thermodynamic limit, the threshold factorizes into two factors: a system-size contribution that recovers the zero-temperature scaling and a universal temperature-dependent factor.
-The latter is exponentially close to unity at low temperature, whereas at high temperature it increases linearly with temperature.
-We verify the predicted scaling in several spin-$1/2$ chains by obtaining closed-form expressions for the threshold driving rate.
-Our results provide practical and largely model-independent criteria for finite-temperature adiabaticity in closed many-body systems.
+Establishing quantitative adiabaticity criteria at finite temperature remains substantially less developed than in the pure-state setting, even though realistic quantum systems are never at absolute zero.
+Here, by combining a mixed-state quantum speed limit with mixed-state fidelity susceptibility within the Liouville-space formulation of quantum mechanics, we derive rigorous bounds on the Hilbert--Schmidt fidelity between mixed states.
+Focusing on protocols that drive an initial Gibbs state toward a quasi-Gibbs target, these bounds yield an explicit threshold driving rate for the onset of nonadiabaticity.
+For a broad class of local Hamiltonians in gapped phases, we show that, in the thermodynamic limit, the threshold driving rate factorizes into a system-size contribution that recovers the zero-temperature scaling and a universal temperature-dependent factor.
+The latter is exponentially close to unity at low temperature, whereas at high temperature it is linear in temperature.
+We verify the predicted scaling in several spin-\(1/2\) chains by obtaining closed-form expressions for the threshold driving rate.
+Our results provide a practical and largely model-independent criterion for finite-temperature adiabaticity in driven many-body systems under closed-system unitary evolution.